 If you’re thinking of venturing into multi-room audio and aren’t bothered about high-resolution audio (take a look at Bluesound if you are), the chances are you’ve set your sights on Sonos.
 And why not?
-Over the last decade, it has almost single-handedly shaped the market into what it is today, and for its competitive sound, vast streaming services and set-up simplicity, remains one of the most compelling wireless streaming solutions out there.
+Over the last decade, it has almost single-handedly shaped the wireless multi-room market into what it is today, and thanks to its competitive sound, vast array of streaming services and set-up simplicity, remains one of the most compelling wireless streaming solutions out there.

-But while the core products in the Sonos family – the Play:1, Play:3 and Play:5 wireless speakers, the Playbar soundbar and Sub – all share the same DNA, it’s more than just price and size that distinguish each product.
-Your particular needs will determine which one(s) you should buy, and we’re here to help guide you in your investment...
+But while the core products in the Sonos family – the Play:1, Play:3 and Play:5 wireless speakers, the Playbar soundbar, Sub and new Playbase – all share the same DNA, it’s more than just price (although they've all gone through a price hike) and size that distinguish each product.
+Your particular needs will determine which one(s) you should buy, and we’re here to help guide you on your way...

 MORE: Best Sonos speaker deals

 The Play:1 is the brand’s entry-level speaker and the perfect starting point for those tight on space or budget.
-Around the size of a bag of sugar, it can fly solo or be paired with another (for a multi-room set-up, or in stereo mode), and gets you everything the Sonos experience has to offer: access to streaming services, including Spotify, Apple Music, Tidal and internet radio - all streamable through the intuitive Sonos Controller app, via wi-fi or Ethernet.
+Around the size of a bag of sugar, it can fly solo or be paired with another (for a multi-room set-up, or in stereo mode), and gets you everything the Sonos experience has to offer: access to streaming services, including Spotify, Apple Music, Tidal, internet radio and more - all streamable through the intuitive Sonos Controller app, via wi-fi or Ethernet.

 Setting the bar for performance at this price, it belts out more weight and solidity, punch and power than you’d expect from its humble proportions, making it one of our favourite wireless speakers at this price.

 Why should you buy the Play:1?